Areias do Seixo

 Povoa de Penafirme, Lisbon Coast, Portugal

-A stunning eco-hotel near the ocean dunes just 45 minutes from Lisbon, with romantic rooms, glamping 'shelters', a spa, and a fantastic restaurant
+A stunning eco-hotel and villas near the beach, just 45 minutes from Lisbon, with romantic rooms, a spa, and a fantastic restaurant

-A stunning eco-hotel near the ocean dunes just 45 minutes from Lisbon, with romantic rooms, glamping 'shelters', a spa, and a fantastic restaurant
+A stunning eco-hotel and villas near the beach, just 45 minutes from Lisbon, with romantic rooms, a spa, and a fantastic restaurant

-Upmarket eco design has been around for a while, but Areias do Seixo blows everything we’ve seen out of the water.
-The 15 romantic rooms are blindingly unique, taking the colours and designs of India and Africa as a starting point, and blending them with modern minimalism and imagination to create beautiful colour schemes, extraordinary mod cons and irresistible bathrooms.
-There are beds framed with driftwood; warm gold Chinese cabinets; pod-like woodburners suspended from the ceilings, and burnished silver lamps.
-Those wanting to be closer to nature can try the 'pine shelter', which takes romantic off-grid glamping to another level - think copper bathtub, desert lanterns, skylights for bedtime pine-gazing.
-And there's also a separate cluster of swanky pool villas, each sleeping 4-8.
+Upmarket eco design has been around for a while, but Areias do Seixo (pronounced areeas doo sey-shoo) blows everything we’ve seen out of the water.
+In the hotel, the 15 romantic suites (adults only) are blindingly unique, taking the colours and designs of India and Africa as a starting point, and blending them with modern minimalism and imagination to create beautiful colour schemes, extraordinary mod cons and irresistible bathrooms.
+There are beds framed with driftwood, warm gold Chinese cabinets, pod-like woodburners suspended from the ceilings, and burnished silver lamps.
+For families, a cluster of swanky pool villas lies nearby, each one showcasing cutting-edge design inspired by the natural surroundings.
+And if you want to get closer to nature, there's the Shelter, which takes romantic off-grid glamping to another level - think copper bathtub, desert lanterns, skylights for bedtime pine-gazing.

-Wherever you stay, make the most of an on-site restaurant and bar featuring the hotel's (delicious) organic produce, an Ayurvedic spa, an outdoor pool and a decked path leading to sand dunes and the Atlantic.
-Service is effortlessly impeccable: we were greeted on arrival with irresistible homemade cake and fresh lemongrass tea (from the garden, naturally).
+Wherever you stay, make the most of two on-site restaurants featuring the hotel's (delicious) organic produce, an Ayurvedic spa, an outdoor pool and a decked path leading to sand dunes and the Atlantic.
+There are myriad activities to get involved in (yoga, cooking, art, watersports), and service is effortlessly impeccable: we were greeted on arrival with irresistible homemade cake and fresh lemongrass tea (from the garden, naturally).
 How better to begin your stay in one of Europe’s most original hotels?

 Highs

-• Eco concerns are high on the agenda, with energy monitoring, eco schemes, photovoltaic solar panels, recycling, composting and more
+• Sustainability is high on the agenda, with energy monitoring, eco schemes, photovoltaic solar panels, recycling, composting and more

 • Nature pervades everything - the wood and pebbles in the interior design, the pine trees and sand dunes beyond - and gives a sense of calm